 Clear Lake is a very small city located in the state of South Dakota.
 With a population of 1,224 people and just one neighborhood, Clear Lake is the 88th largest community in South Dakota.

-Because occupations involving physical labor dominate the local economy, Clear Lake is generally considered to be a blue-collar town.
-35.15% of the Clear Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Clear Lake, you'll notice that it is more blue-collar than most other communities in America.
+35.15% of Clear Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clear Lake is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Clear Lake who work in office and administrative support (10.41%), teaching (8.02%), and maintenance occupations (7.85%).

-Being a small city, Clear Lake does not have a public transit system used by locals to get to and from work.
+Clear Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Clear Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 24.89% of adults in Clear Lake having a bachelor's degree or advanced degree.
+The education level of Clear Lake citizens is a little higher than the average for US cities and towns: 24.89% of adults in Clear Lake have at least a bachelor's degree.

 The per capita income in Clear Lake in 2022 was $32,686, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $130,744 for a family of four.
 However, Clear Lake contains both very wealthy and poor people as well.